juanuys/juanuys.github.io/games/a_night_at_locke_manor.md

 I couldn't quite create the ambience I wanted to, but this was fine, as I only wanted to validate the gameplay.

-After a couple of playtesting sessions with family, I think I reached a point where the start of the game is quite clear about what's happening, and what you're supposed to do.
+To help me reach my goal of making the game intuitive just by playing it, I employed some family and friends as playtesters.
+After a couple of playtesting sessions, I think I reached a point where the start of the game is quite clear about what's happening, and what you're supposed to do.
 In fact, the game starts with you facing the door head-on, with a note stuck to the door explicitly telling you that this is the way out, and that the key is in the box to your side.

 I then go on to show one of the Tarot cards already slotted into the device.
 The card is interactive, and you can pick it up.

 # Result

+## Gameplay video

-<iframe width="1857" height="1054" src="https://www.youtube.com/embed/Q5HKB460E_M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube.com/embed/Q5HKB460E_M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Screenshots

 ![Screenshot 1](/assets/games/a_night_at_locke_manor/screenshot-1.png)

 ![Screenshot 2](/assets/games/a_night_at_locke_manor/screenshot-2.png)

 ![Screenshot 3](/assets/games/a_night_at_locke_manor/screenshot-3.png)

 ![Screenshot 4](/assets/games/a_night_at_locke_manor/screenshot-4.png)

 ![Screenshot 5](/assets/games/a_night_at_locke_manor/screenshot-5.png)

 ![Screenshot 6](/assets/games/a_night_at_locke_manor/screenshot-6.png)

 ![Screenshot 7](/assets/games/a_night_at_locke_manor/screenshot-7.png)

 # Bibliography